Articles

 No food for thought

 It is acknowledged that we face a future food crisis, with the global population increasing exponentially.
 Scarcity will present a restricting limit on our numbers.
 It will be ugly.
 We will not voluntarily control our population, because selfishness is built into genetic life.
 We will prefer our own genes to exist in the next generation, at the expense of someone who does not share our genetic pattern.
-Combined with an individual's right to reproduce, and likely rejection of the morally questionable position of population control measures, we will soon be in crisis.
+That selfishness drives preferential systems that deprive some of food, and let others consume excessively or waste it.

 Food production will become insufficient.
 Even if we adopt sustainable mass-production, or we change from inefficient meat production, the exponential population growth will only delay the onset of resource scarcity.
 Scarcity limits populations.
 We see it in ecosystems: bacteria will reproduce until they are starved.
 Some may adapt to limit their reproduction or metabolism, to survive in the long term, but humans are likely not to exercise their 'off switch'.
 Likewise, predator populations can only grow within the constraints of land and food.
 The human predator is soon to reach its limit.